g00dnatur3/http-rest-client/README.md

 http-rest-client
 ======================

-This is an easy to use REST client written in Java.
+This is an easy to use REST client written in Java and levarging the HttpClient 4.3 library.
 I was frustrated with how there is nothing out there (in Java) to simply execute REST http calls.
 I looked at the Jersey Client and it still has too much configuration and boilerplate code.